contagon/handbook/handbook/27-temple-ordinances-for-the-living.md

 #### 27.2.3.1 Receiving a Recommend for Living Ordinances

+To enter the temple and receive the endowment, a member must have the following:

-A member must receive a recommend for living ordinances to enter a temple and receive the endowment.
-For information about these recommends, see [26.5.1](26-temple-recommends.md#2651-members-receiving-their-own-endowment).
+* A temple recommend for living ordinances (see [26.3.3](26-temple-recommends.md#2633-issuing-temple-recommends-for-living-ordinances))
+* A current temple recommend for endowed members (see [26.3.2](26-temple-recommends.md#2632-issuing-temple-recommends-for-endowed-members))

 #### 27.2.3.2 Contacting the Temple

-Members who are planning to receive the endowment should contact the temple in advance to schedule the ordinance (see [27.1.2](27-temple-ordinances-for-the-living.md#2712-scheduling-temple-ordinances)).
+Members who are planning to receive the endowment should contact the temple in advance to schedule the ordinance.
+They may do so after they have met with their bishop (see [27.1.2](27-temple-ordinances-for-the-living.md#2712-verifying-records-and-receiving-a-temple-recommend-for-living-ordinances)).
 The temple will provide instructions, including information about temple clothing, when the appointment is scheduled.

 #### 27.2.3.3 Escorts for Members Receiving the Endowment